 The Company's revenue primarily consists of the sale of apparel, footwear and hard goods.
-Revenue for merchandise that is shipped to our customers from our distribution centers and stores is recognized upon shipment following customer payment, which is when the customer obtains control of the product and has the ability to direct the use of the product, including, among other options, the ability to redirect the product to a different shipping destination.
+Revenue for merchandise that is shipped to our customers from our fulfillment centers and stores is recognized upon shipment following customer payment, which is when the customer obtains control of the product and has the ability to direct the use of the product, including, among other options, the ability to redirect the product to a different shipping destination.
 Store revenue is recognized at the point of sale.
 The Company provides the customer the right of return on the product and revenue is adjusted based on an estimate of the expected returns based on historical rates as well as events that may cause changes to historical rates.
 See Note 5 "Accrued Expense and Other Liabilities" for the Company's product returns reserve.
-Shipping and processing revenue generated from customer orders are included as a component of net sales and shipping and processing expense, including handling expense, is included as a component of selling, general and administrative expenses.
-Sales tax collected from customers and remitted to taxing authorities is excluded from revenue and is included in accrued expenses.
-A liability is recognized at the time a gift card is sold, and revenue is recognized at the time the gift card is redeemed for merchandise.
+Shipping and processing revenue generated from customer orders are included as a component of net sales and shipping and processing expense, including handling expense, is included as a component of net sales and shipping and processing expense, including handling expense, is sold, and revenue is recognized at the time the gift card is redeemed for merchandise.
 See Note 8 "Revenue" for further information.